gavinnn101/fishing_assistant/README.md

 Managing the bots at scale will come from the next part of the project that I'm working on.
 I'm building a website where every user will be able to log into their account and manage all of their bots:
-* You will(tm) be able to start and stop the bots at any time
+* You will be able to start and stop the bots at any time
 * See real-time stats for each individual bot (run time, gold earned, fish caught, etc)
 * See real-time screenshots for each individual bot
 * See real-time logs for each individual bot